 - 1 cup granulated sugar

-- 1 Tbsp orange cointreau (can substitute with triple sec)
+- 1 tablespoon orange cointreau (can substitute with triple sec)

 - 2 cups plus 2 Tbsp all-purpose flour